Drekkz/Muzix-Tos/Privacy-policy.md

-**Privacy Policy for Muzix Discord Music Bot**
+**Privacy Policy for Woofer Discord Music Bot**

 Last updated: 01/12/23

 **Introduction**

-• Thank you for choosing Muzix, the Discord music bot.
-This Privacy Policy outlines how Muzix collects, uses, and protects your information when you use our bot.
+• Thank you for choosing Woofer, the Discord music bot.
+This Privacy Policy outlines how Woofer collects, uses, and protects your information when you use our bot.

 **Information Collected**

-• Server Information: Muzix may collect server-related data, such as server IDs, channel IDs, and user IDs, solely for the purpose of providing music playback functionality within Discord servers.
+• Server Information: Woofer may collect server-related data, such as server IDs, channel IDs, and user IDs, solely for the purpose of providing music playback functionality within Discord servers.

 • Usage Data: We may collect anonymous usage data to improve the bot's performance and user experience.

 **How We Use Your Information**

-• Providing Services: Muzix uses collected data to deliver music playback services within Discord servers.
+• Providing Services: Woofer uses collected data to deliver music playback services within Discord servers.

-• Improving Services: Anonymous usage data helps us analyze and enhance the performance and features of Muzix.
+• Improving Services: Anonymous usage data helps us analyze and enhance the performance and features of Woofer.

 **Data Sharing and Security**

-• Third-Party Services: Muzix does not share your information with third parties, except as required to provide the music playback services.
+• Third-Party Services: Woofer does not share your information with third parties, except as required to provide the music playback services.

 • Security: We employ industry-standard measures to safeguard your data, but no method of transmission over the internet or electronic storage is 100% secure.